A lot of you write test questions for online training. Or even paper-based tests you’re still delivering the old-fashioned way (good on you!).

 So, if your goal is to determine if employees know something, and not to see how clever they are at sniffing out trick questions, don’t write trick questions.
 No matter how tempting it may be.

-(For more context on recall/recognition, application, and other forms of learning, see this article on Bloom’s taxonomy.)
+(For more context on recall/recognition, application, and other forms of learning, see this article on Bloom’s taxonomy and/or the part of our interview with Dr. Will Thalheimer when he talks about retrieval, recall, and recognition).

 Don’t Help Employees Identify Correct Answer Based on Tips from Grammar